 If you’re up for s spooky evening, sign up for an hour-long nightly walk around the caverns.
 Oozing suspense, thrill, adventure, and great fun, these tours are a must if you enjoy anything to do with the paranormal.
 The Caverns are believed to be haunted, with several deaths and burials reported in and around the property.

 Cavern Cave Restaurant

 Eat a meal 200 feet below the earth’s surface is not something you would expect.
 But the Cavern Grotto lets you do just that.
-This unique dining experience takes you 21 stories underground to the Cavern Grotto restaurant where you can enjoy a memorable meal.
-The Grand Canyon Caverns also have topside restaurant and gift shop adjacent to route 66.
+This unique dining experience takes you 21 stories underground to the Cavern Grotto restaurant, where you can enjoy a memorable meal.
+The Grand Canyon Caverns also have a topside restaurant and gift shop adjacent to route 66.